guptavasu1213/Yolo-Vehicle-Counter/README.md

 <p align="center">
   <img src="https://github.com/guptavasu1213/Yolo-Vehicle-Counter/blob/master/example_gif/highwayVideoExample.gif">
 </p>
-As shown in the image above, the vehicles crossing the red line are counted.
-When the center point of the detection box of the vehicle (green dot) intersects with the line, the vehicle counter increments by one.
+As shown in the image above, when the vehicles in the frame are detected, they are counted.
+After getting detected once, the vehicles get tracked and do not get re-counted by the algorithm.

+You may also notice that the vehicles will initially be detected and the counter increments, but for a few frames, the vehicle is not detected, and then it gets detected again.
+As the vehicles are tracked, the vehicles are not re-counted if they are counted once.

 ## Prerequisites
 * Linux distro (Tested on Ubuntu 18.04)